elastic/elasticsearch-js/docs/reference/observability.md

 })
 ```

-Alternatively, you can also export an environment variable `OTEL_ELASTICSEARCH_ENABLED=false` to achieve the same effect.
+Alternatively, you can export the environment variable `OTEL_ELASTICSEARCH_ENABLED=false`.

-If you would not like OpenTelemetry to be turned off entirely, but would like the client to suppress tracing, use the option `openTelemetry.suppressInternalInstrumentation = true` instead.
+To suppress tracing without turning off all OpenTelemetry collection, use the option `openTelemetry.suppressInternalInstrumentation = true` instead.

 If you would like to keep either option enabled by default, but want to turn them off for a single API call, pass `Transport` options as a second argument to any API function call: